thu-ml/tianshou/docs/notebooks/0_intro.md

-# Tianshou Tutorials
+# Notebook Tutorials

-Placeholder for intro
+Here is a collection of executable tutorials for Tianshou.
+You can run them directly in colab, or download them and run them locally.